48 Hours in Ljubljana: The perfect getaway for history and nature lovers

 We suggest you spend the morning of your second day in Ljubljana exploring the huge green space that sits smack in the middle of the capital: Tivoli Park, and the Rožnik and Šiška hills.
 You can walk/hike around the park and/or hire a bike at one of the many bike-share stations dotted all around the city.
 Signing up for the city’s bike-share scheme is super easy.

-While Tivoli Park is nice and flat, inviting you to a stroll around its water lily-covered pond, and along Jakopič Promenade with its open-air gallery, the adjacent hills of Šišenski Hrib and Cankarjev Vrh rise to 429 metres and 394 metres, respectively.
+While Tivoli Park is nice and flat, inviting you to a stroll around its water lily-covered pond, and along Jakopič Promenade [Google Maps location] with its open-air gallery, the adjacent hills of Šišenski Hrib and Cankarjev Vrh rise to 429 metres and 394 metres, respectively.
 The hilly park is crisscrossed by gazillion hiking and bike trails – you’ll be spoilt for choice.

 Tivoli Park Open Air Gallery